buildingSMART/IFC4.3.x-development/docs/properties/i/IsTopographic.md

 IsTopographic
 =============

-Is the stratum ever topmost and so a visible topographic feature
+Is the stratum ever topmost and so a visible topographic feature.